brian-provenzano/terraform/development/README.txt

-This dir represents our staging environment in terraform.
+This dir represents our dev environment in terraform.